Allergies — Wokingham, Berkshire

 How much does treatment cost?

 Full pricing is on the treatment prices page.
-An initial acupuncture consultation is £80 at my Twickenham clinic or £70 at Wokingham; follow-up sessions are £70 and £60 respectively.
+An initial acupuncture consultation is £70 at Wokingham; follow-up sessions are £60.
 Chinese herbal medicine consultations start from £50, with bespoke herbal prescriptions at £35 per week.
 Online herbal consultations are also available.

 References